-Working in Marketing and on the sales floor, we often get questions like “We like the look of metal on our home, but our HOA won’t approve it.
-What other ways can we use metal on the exterior of our home?” or “We already have a metal roof; how can we tie that into the rest of our building?”.
+Our team often get questions like, “We like the look of metal on our home, but our HOA won’t approve it - what other ways can we use metal on the exterior of our home?” or “We already have a metal roof; how can we tie that into the rest of our building?”.

-In years past, metal wainscots have been popular on agricultural buildings for their durability and strength but now we are starting to see them on homes and commercial buildings for those same reasons, but also the unique look that breaks the traditional mold.
+Metal wainscots have always been popular on agricultural buildings for their durability and strength, and now we are starting to see them on homes and commercial buildings for those same reasons Metal wainscot's unique look breaks the traditional mold.

-Metal panels got their start on agricultural buildings because of their durability and strength and that stands true today.
-Many farmers, ranchers, and homeowners continue to use metal wainscots or full wall applications on their pole barns, shops, or sheds for easy installation and the ways it stands up to larger animals, protects crops in winter months, and reduces the risk of corrosion from animal waste or fertilizers.
-You also won’t have to worry about rotting wood from termites.
+Metal panels got their start on agricultural buildings because of their durability and strength, which still stands true today.
+Many farmers, ranchers and homeowners continue to use metal wainscots or full wall applications on their pole barns, shops or sheds for easy installation and the way it stands up to larger animals, protects crops in winter months, and reduces the risk of corrosion from animal waste or fertilizers.
+You also won’t have to worry about rotting wood from termites!

 Commercial spaces create a blank canvas and allow you to be creative with your design.
 You ultimately want a space that showcases your brand, but also draws in customers.
 Just a couple of ways to do this are through mixing materials such as stone and metal or by using fun colors and textures as exterior wainscots.
 Think of the wainscot as something that not only is an aesthetic feature on your space but this is also the first impact with your customer!
 Think of yourself walking up to a building and you are selling something that is in a saturated market, would you want to stand out to the customer when they came into your business?
 How could metal ultimately set you aside from the competitor?